reduxjs/redux/docs/API Reference/combineReducers.md

 * It may never return `undefined`.
 It is too easy to do this by mistake via an early `return` statement, so `combineReducers` throws if you do that instead of letting the error manifest itself somewhere else.

-* If the `state` given to it is `undefined`, it must return an initial state.
+* If the `state` given to it is `undefined`, it must return the initial state for this specific reducer.
 According to the previous rule, the initial state must not be `undefined` either.
 It is handy to to specify it with ES6 optional arguments syntax, but you can also explicitly check the first argument for being `undefined`.

-While `combineReducers` attempts to check that your reducers conform to these rules, you should remember them, and do your best to follow them.
+While `combineReducers` attempts to check that your reducers conform to some of these rules, you should remember them, and do your best to follow them.

 #### Example